Teen Titans season 1

 The first season of the animated television series Teen Titans, based on the DC Comics series created by Bob Haney and Bruno Premiani, originally aired on Cartoon Network in the United States.
 Developed by Glen Murakami, Sam Register, and television writer David Slack.
 The series was produced by DC Entertainment and Warner Bros.
 Animation.
 It stars Scott Menville, Hynden Walch, Khary Payton, Tara Strong, and Greg Cipes as the voices of the main characters.

-The series revolves around a team of crime-fighting teenaged superheroes – Robin, the team's fearless leader; Starfire, an alien princess from Tamaran; Cyborg, the team’s tech-wizard who is half human and half robot; Raven, a telepathic sorceress from Azarath; and Beast Boy, a shapeshifter who can transform into any and all types of animals.
+The series revolves around a team of crime-fighting teenaged superheroes — Robin, the team's fearless leader; Starfire, an alien princess from Tamaran; Cyborg, the team's tech-wizard who is half human and half robot; Raven, a telepathic sorceress from Azarath; and Beast Boy, a shapeshifter who can transform into any and all types of animals.
 The show focuses on the Titans adventures in protecting the city.
 The first season also features an overarching storyline focused on the Titans' main villain Slade, a mysterious mastermind who takes an interest in Robin and also the latter's growing obsession towards stopping him at any cost.

 Teen Titans debuted on Cartoon Network on July 19, 2003 and concluded its first season on November 11.
-The season also aired on The WB's Kids' WB programming block from November 1, 2003 to February 28, 2004.
+The season also aired on Kids' WB programming block from November 1, 2003 to February 28, 2004.
 The season premiered to strong ratings for Cartoon Network while displaying a moderate showing on Kids' WB; the series became Cartoon Network's highest rated new series at the time.
 While initial reaction to the series was mixed to negative, the season as a whole received positive reviews with many critics highlighting the series' storytelling and dialogue.